melsman/mlkit/doc/arm64-compiler.md

 the [static-data and code-suffix results](arm64-continuation-results.md).
 The latter compares the same ARM64 workloads before and after changing instruction-list construction, without changing register handling.

+The [allocation and reset paths](arm64-allocation-paths.md) use inline page fast paths and shared preserving slow paths to shorten generated code and avoid register saves on ordinary allocations.